Work-from-home tips for breastfeeding moms

 Make WFH work for your unique circumstances

-Your job responsibilities, schedule, childcare and other factors will all play into how you make working from home work.
+Your job responsibilities, schedule, childcare, and other factors will all play into how you make working from home work.
 Some parents who work from home hire a sitter or nanny to watch their child while they’re on the clock.
-Childcare allows these parents to take breaks to nurse, rather than hook up to a breast pump.
-If you go this route, consider your working style and schedule.
-A nursing baby might not fall into a set schedule, so you may not be able to anticipate the timing for nursing breaks, and an older baby could have a difficult time separating from you again after nursing.
+Childcare allows these parents to take breaks to breastfeed, rather than hook up to a breast pump.
+If you go this route, consider your working style and schedule — you may not be able to anticipate the timing for nursing breaks.
 Be realistic and know it might take some trial and error to find the best work-life flow.

 Ask questions